 When the soil is functioning to its optimum carbon appears to keep increasing as the soils keep getting deeper.
 These levels vary due to soil type, climate, farming practice, biological function, historical farming practices etc.

 We recommend getting your soils tested using our carbon protocols as soon as possible.
 This provides a baseline of the carbon in your soils.
-Any increases, as a consequence of the management programmes that are implemented are documented and are available to the owner for uses that include carbon compliance and any future carbon sales opportunities.
+Any increases, as a consequence of the fertiliser and management programmes that are implemented are documented, and are available to the owner for uses that include carbon compliance and any future carbon sales opportunities.
 We are seeing that the levels of soil carbon can and do increase substantially when the right soil programs are put in place.